Describe the expected 1H NMR spectrum and indicate the relative p... | Channels for Pearson+

 A

-From left to right, the signals that will appear in the NMR are triplet, doublet, quartet, and doublet.
+From left to right, the signals that will appear in the NMR are triplet, doublet, triplet, and triplet.

 B

-From left to right, the signals that will appear in the NMR are multiplet, triplet, multiplet, and doublet.
+From left to right, the signals that will appear in the NMR are triplet, doublet, triplet, and doublet.

 C

-From left to right, the signals that will appear in the NMR are multiplet, triplet, doublet, and multiplet.
+From left to right, the signals that will appear in the NMR are singlet, triplet, multiplet, and triplet.

 D

-From left to right, the signals that will appear in the NMR are doublet, quartet, triplet, and doublet.
+From left to right, the signals that will appear in the NMR are triplet, multiplet, triplet, and singlet.